CERTCC/Vultron/docs/howto/index.md

 - Communication protocol implementation examples
 - Other implementation notes as needed

-!!! info "Vultron is an interoperability protocol"
+!!! info "The Vultron Protocol is an interoperability protocol"

     The protocol and data structures outlined in this documentation are intended to facilitate interoperability among individual organizations' workflow management systems.